enderger/Homebrew-Guide/gettingstarted/checkingrcm.rst

 .. error::

-    If the application says the payload launch was successful, but nothing appears on your screen, unfortunately your Nintendo Switch is likely patched. **You should try a few more times to be certain, and consider trying another USB cable.**
+    If the application says the payload launch was successful, but nothing appears on your screen, unfortunately your Nintendo Switch is likely patched. **You should try a few more times to be certain, and consider trying another USB cable or port.**
     If your Switch is patched and running firmware 4.1.0, you can still access CFW.
     If your Switch is patched and running a higher firmware version, unfortunately your Switch cannot be hacked right now.